-For non-functional requirements such as quality and security, the same logic applies: We do not patch a piece of code to ensure it fulfills a non-functional requirement.

-- Non-functional requirements are met not only by stating the requirements, but activities are required. - Security considerations must permeate all phases of the software development life cycle.
+- For non-functional requirements such as quality and security, the same logic applies.
+We do not patch a piece of code to ensure it fulfills a non-functional requirement. - As with functional requirements, non-functional requirements are met not only by stating the requirements but other activities are required. - As we shall see, security considerations must permeate all phases of the software development life cycle.